www.admissions.nyu.edu • Office of Undergraduate Admissions • Phone: 212-998-4500

 ADVANCED PLACEMENT PROGRAM

 The College participates in the Advanced Placement (AP) Program of the College Entrance Examination Board.
 In accordance with New York University policy, students may receive college credit toward their degree for test results of 5 or 4, depending on the subject examination.
-Students receiving credit toward their degree may not take the corresponding college-level course for credit.
+The College awards AP credit in liberal arts subjects that correspond to the disciplines taught in CAS, and the College’s academic departments and programs regularly review and make final decisions on acceptance of AP credits.
+Some AP exams are deemed the equivalent of specific CAS courses and are approved to count toward the College’s majors and minors.
+Other exams do not have a specific course equivalent and cannot count toward a major or minor, but award elective credit that students can count toward the 128 points required for the baccalaureate degree.
+In many cases, students receiving credit toward their degree are advised not to take the corresponding college-level course for credit.
 If they do, they will lose the AP credit.
 See the chart below concerning those AP test scores for which credit is given.
-The chart also lists those tests for which College Core Curriculum equivalencies are granted.
+The chart also lists those tests for which College Core Curriculum equivalencies and exemptions are granted.

 For additional information, students should consult the Office of Undergraduate Admissions online or by telephone at 212-998-4500.

 ADVANCED PLACEMENT CREDIT AND THE COLLEGE CORE CURRICULUM

 Note: a 4 or 5 on any foreign language AP satisfies the Core language requirement.